April 30th, 2012 Headsman

 Zrinski (or Zrinyi) was also a noteworthy Croatian-Hungarian poet, as were the remaining conspirators.

-The boar-slain’s younger brother Petar, his wife Katarina, and Katarina’s husband Fran Frankopan, also better litterateurs than conspirators, inherited the scheme’s leadership, and its penalty.
+The boar-slain’s younger brother Petar, his wife Katarina, and Katarina’s half-brother Fran Frankopan, also better litterateurs than conspirators, inherited the scheme’s leadership, and its penalty.

 Royal vengeance against the plot shattered two mighty noble houses: the Zrinskis were all but destroyed by the seizure of their estates.
 The Frankopans — an ancient and far-flung family whose Italian Frangipani branch was even then about to yield a pope — were done as major players.

 After these executions, anti-Hapsburg sentiment metastasized in Hungary into outright rebellion.